Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- New Jersey's games this season have had over 5.5 goals 59 of 89 times.
+- New Jersey has played 59 games this season with more than 5.5 goals.

-- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).
+- The Hurricanes are 14-9 when favored on the moneyline this season.

-- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).
+- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey has a record of 4-3 in games when sportsbooks list the team at +100 or longer on the moneyline.
+- New Jersey has won four of its seven games when it is the underdog by +100 or longer on the moneyline.

 Hurricanes Player Props